bstnbuck/Password_Crack-for-PDF-DOCX-XLSX-GPG/README.md

 &nbsp;
 1. After selecting the desired mode, enter the file name
 2. Attention!
 Make sure that you enter the exact file name including the extension.
-No errors are displayed for missing files 3.Now, depending on the length of the password, there may be a longer wait time.
+No errors are displayed for missing files
+3. Now, depending on the length of the password, there may be a longer wait time.
 Please note: Word document with a 2-digit password takes about 1 minute!

 &nbsp;
 The Examples folder contains both encrypted and decrypted files.